vkrizevics/weather/README.md

 Free port 80.

-After the image will be built (this can take 5-10 minutes) execute from the project root:
+After the image will be built execute from the project root:
 `docker run -p 80:80 --name weather weather`

 You are ready to test the application